UffizziCloud/docs/docs/docker-compose-environment.md

 ## Create a Docker Compose template

 In this section, we'll create a template using [Docker Compose](https://docs.docker.com/compose/compose-file/) that describes our application configuration.
-Uffizzi uses Docker Compose as its configuration format because it is relatively simple and widely used by developers.

 !!! note
     Uffizzi supports a subset of the [Compose specification](https://github.com/compose-spec/compose-spec/blob/master/spec.md).
 For a full list of supported keywords, see the [Uffizzi Compose file reference](references/compose-spec.md).